theramiyer/blog/_posts/2016/2016-08-13-the-so-called-demonic-torrents.md

 > But then weren’t they banned?
 Didn’t owners of these sites face legal challenges?

-Torrent ditribution sites such as Kickass Torrents, The Pirate Bay, etc. have faced legal challenges.
+Torrent distribution sites such as Kickass Torrents, The Pirate Bay, etc. have faced legal challenges.
 And that’s one of the primary reasons for the misunderstanding as well.

 A torrent file, which is typically what these sites give you, are tiny _tracker files_.
 These files just keep track of what chunk you download from where.
 Torrent clients (such as BitTorrent, μTorrent, Torrex, Transmission, etc.) understand these torrent files and communicate with the tracker server and the peers who have the actual files.
 To oversimplify the concept, the tracker server allots a tracking number to your download, and decides what packets you should get, and from whom.